 If you don't have a rental car, the best way to reach Saint Paul de Vence from the major Riviera cities is by bus.
 From any Riviera city, take the train to Cagnes sur Mer.
 Exit the train station, turn right and follow the road for about a block or so.
-Do NOT stop at the bus stop you see on the right, but continue to the bus stop across the street on the left hand side instead.
-The bus costs about 1-2 euros per person, takes around 15 minutes, and goes straight to the entrance to Saint Paul's fortification.
+Do NOT stop at the bus stop you see on the right, but continue to the bus stop across the street on the left-hand side instead.
+The bus takes around 15 minutes, and goes straight to the entrance to Saint Paul's fortification.

 Top Attractions in Saint Paul de Vence